-Fractory gives instant prices for STP and DXF files.
-STP CAD models can be used for both cutting and bending.
+Fractory gives instant prices for STP, SLDPRT, IPT and DXF files.
+3D CAD models can be used for both cutting and bending.
 DXF drawings only work for instant cutting price quotations.

 For creating your CAD models, we have compiled a list of free CAD software.

-According to every sheet thickness, there’s a suitable inner radius and flange length.
+According to every sheet thickness, there’s a suitable inner radius and flange length when bending sheet metal.

 If the flange has a chamfer, the shortest side should be considered as flange length.
 See metal folding chart.